oracleconsulting/AI-Portal/docs/OUTSTANDING_TODOS.md

 ## 📝 Notes

 - All core functionality is complete and working
+- Phase 6 migrations have been run in production ✅
+- AI features now use OpenRouter (no Anthropic SDK needed) ✅
+- Light and dark logos have been saved to `/public/logos/` ✅
 - Phase 6 features are implemented but need testing and configuration
 - Most outstanding items are enhancements rather than critical features
 - The system is production-ready for current use cases